Krushil45/fitness-management/README.md

 ---

 Serve the Frontend

-If you're using AngularJS without CLI: cd frontend
+If you're using AngularJS without CLI:

+cd frontend

 # Serve using a live server extension or any static server (e.g., http-server)
+--
 Or if integrated with Express:
 # Backend should already serve frontend static files

 ---

-🌐 Environment Variables
+🌐 Environment Variables:

 Create a .env file in the backend/ folder (if needed):
 PORT=5000
 MONGO_URI=mongodb://localhost:27017/fitness_db

 ---

-📬 API Endpoints
+📬 API Endpoints:

-Method	Endpoint	Description
+Method/Endpoint	/Description
 POST	/api/bookings	Book a service

 GET	/api/workouts	Get workout suggestions

 POST	/api/contact	Send message to admin

 ---